Skykomish Hotel Issues

 The Hotel remains seriously damaged and without utilities, tenants or income to this day.
-Repair costs are estimated between $2.5 and $3 million.
+Repair costs are estimated to be approximately $3.5 million.

 While many purport to speak on behalf of the environment, historic preservation and economic development, not all do so with pure intentions or goodness of heart.